 As of now, the TVL in DeFi amounts to almost $172 billion throughout different DeFi applications worldwide.
 The growth of TVL in the domain of DeFi has been phenomenal, considering the fact that TVL amounted to around $400 million two years ago.
 One of the biggest phases of growth in the TVL for decentralized finance happened between 2020 and 2021.
 The most popular protocol accounting for a major share in the total value locked for the DeFi sector is MakerDAO.
 In addition, many other popular protocols such as Aave and Curve also contribute to the growth in TVL for the domain of decentralized finance.

 Want to explore in-depth about DeFi protocol and its use cases?
-Join the Standard & Premium Plans and get free access to Decentralized Finance (Defi) Course- Intermediate Level Now!
+Enroll now in the Decentralized Finance (Defi) Course- Intermediate Level

 Significance of TVL for DeFi